basarat/demo-jest/script.md

 console.log(JSON.stringify(foo));
 ```

-Finally you cannot serialize an object with cycles using JSON.stringify
+Finally the biggest limitation of JSON stringify is that it cannot serialize an object with cycles and cyclic references.

+e.g. here we have an object foo with a property bar pointing back to foo.
+JSON stringify will throw a runtime error in this case.
 ```js
 const foo = {
   foo: () => 'hello'